last modified: 14-09-2019

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 We don’t aim to keep any data for longer than we need to.
-We think that you’d reasonably expect us to keep your data for 50 years, so that’s our general retention period.
-After this point, we will keep the data but remove any and all the identifiable information.
+Our general retention period is between 3 – 50yrs.
+After this point, we may keep the data but remove any and all the identifiable information.
 (Of course, we’ll also happily delete all your data whenever you get in touch and ask us to!)

 What rights you have over your data